dottjt/plastic/README.md

 # NOTES:

-Assuming that I manage to write 1,000 words a day, I'll be able to have enough words for a novel within 90 days, or perhaps three months.
+- Assuming that I manage to write 1,000 words a day, I'll be able to have enough words for a novel within 90 days, or perhaps three months.
 I imagine that's not reasonable, so it will probably take 6 months to produce those words.
 Within that period, I will also need to edit and refine the story.
 I imagine that will take probably

+- I really need to build up Milo's bipolar personality throughout chapter 2.
+It's integral to her actions later on in the chapter when he proposes to the main character.

 # used.